petermsiegel/f-string-apl/README.md

      auto:  ⎕NULL

    ⍝ verbose:
    ⍝   If 0, be quiet;  if 1, be verbose.
    ⍝   If ⎕NULL, inherit setting from VERBOSE global.
      verbose: ⎕NULL

    ⍝ path: The dirs and/or workspaces  to search.
    ⍝   For a directory, use character vectors
    ⍝       ⊂'MyOnlyDir'      or    ('MyOnlyDir' ◇ )
    ⍝       'Dir1' 'Dir2'     or    ('Dir1' ◇ 'Dir2')
    ⍝   For a workspace, use a single enclosed char vec or a vector of char vectors ⍝   Examples of workspace specs:
    ⍝       ('dfns'◇)  ('MyDyalogLib/mathfns'◇)  ('dfns' ◇ 'mathfns')
      path: ( './MyDyalogLib' ◇ ('dfns'◇) ◇ '.' )

-   ⍝ prefix: vector of char vectors to prefix to each name, when searching directories.
+   ⍝ prefix: vector of char vectors to prefix to each name, ⍝        when searching directories.
-   ⍝         Ignored for workspaces.
    ⍝   ⍬ is equiv. to (⊂'') or (''◇).
-   ⍝         If the name presented is 'mydfn'
+   ⍝   If the name presented is 'mydfn', then the following:
-   ⍝         The following
    ⍝       prefix: ('∆F_' ◇ 'MyLib/')
    ⍝       suffix: ('aplf' ◇)
    ⍝   will match:
    ⍝       '∆F_mydfn.aplf' and 'MyLib/mydfn.aplf'
+   ⍝   Note: prefix is not applicable to workspaces.
      prefix: ⍬

-   ⍝ suffix: at least one suffix is required.
-The '.' is prepended for you!
+   ⍝ suffix: at least one suffix is required for file searches to match.
+   ⍝   The '.' is prepended for you!
+   ⍝   By default,  the generic filetype 'dyalog' and user-defined filetypes ⍝   are not enabled.
+   ⍝   Types not in this list:
+   ⍝        ('aplf' ◇ 'aplo' ◇ 'apln' ◇ 'apla' ◇ 'json' ◇ 'txt')
+   ⍝   are loaded using 2∘FIX, i.e. equivalent to files suffixed with "dyalog".
    ⍝   Ignored for workspaces.
-   ⍝         By default,  the generic filetype 'dyalog' and user-defined filetypes ⍝         are not enabled.
      suffix: ('aplf' ◇ 'aplo' ◇ 'apln' ◇ 'apla' ◇ 'json' ◇ 'txt')

-   ⍝  Internal Runtime (hidden) Parameters
+   ⍝  Internal runtime parameters, set internally (not user-settable)
-     _readParmFi: 0                       ⍝ 0 (zero):  Haven't read .∆F yet.
-1 afterwards.
+     _readParmFi: 0                       ⍝ 0 (zero):  Has .∆F been read yet?
-     _fullPath:   ⍬                       ⍝ ⍬ (zilde): Generated from path and prefixes.
+     _fullPath:   ⍬                       ⍝ ⍬ (zilde): For efficient searching.
 )
 ```